Bullying Prevention Plan

 School Monitoring and Review Process

-This Bullying Prevention and Inclusive School Plan was developed or reviewed by our Safe School Committee on: September 27, 2018
+This Bullying Prevention and Inclusive School Plan was developed or reviewed by our Safe School Committee during month of: September 2020

-Our most recent school climate survey was or will be conducted on: Winter 2018
+Our most recent school climate survey was conducted on: Winter 2018

 60% of students in grades 4-6, 100% of students in grades 7-8, and 24% of staff completed our most recent school climate survey.
 Due to a low response rate, parent data was not included.